alina0311/3DMP/README.md

 # 3DMP
-A repository for the 3DMP course
+A repository for the 3DMP course, held at Universty of Bucharest.